Advanced Diploma of Engineering Technology - Electrical

-As we increasingly depend on electrical and electronic devices in modern society, electrical engineers continue to be in high demand.
 Electrical engineers design and maintain electrical systems to improve the production and distribution of energy to all levels of society.
+As we increasingly depend on electrical and electronic devices in modern society, electrical engineers are in high demand.

-You’ll gain skills and knowledge in electrical design, programmable logic controllers (PLCs), supervisory control and data acquisition (SCADA) systems, PLC networking and motor control.
+You’ll gain skills and knowledge in electrical design, programmable logic controllers (PLCs), supervisory control and data acquisition (SCADA) systems, industrial data networking, and motor control.
 Following this program, you’ll be qualified to work in the electrical industry.

 You'll have access to online resources through the myRMIT student portal.